kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

 7. **Key Takeaways**
    - In "Single Conversion Mode," each trigger initiates exactly one channel conversion.
-   - The end‐of‐conversion flag (EOCFLG) signals when that single conversion is done.
+   - The end-of-conversion flag (EOCFLG) signals when that single conversion is done.
    - The figure illustrates a repeated pattern of "trigger → conversion → EOCFLG → idle" for the same channel (CH1) each time.

 This textual description captures the salient features, signals, and timing flow in the original diagram.